 If you grew up in the late eighties and early nineties then you will likely remember the energetic proclamation “you sunk my battleship!”

-Over 20+ years later, it turns out that Battleship has a perfect format for games you can play virtually.
+Over 20+ years later, it turns out that Battleship has a perfect format for online games.
 You can also play the game multiplayer, with three to 10 players or more if you are feeling audacious.

 Continue playing until only one player has ships remaining.

 In the real world, we run scavenger hunts at some of the coolest locations in the world: like the Metropolitan Museum of Art in NYC and Grand Central Terminal.
 Scavenger Hunts can be a fun way for your people to work together.

 Virtual scavenger hunts are more difficult to find that team spirit with.
 You might have game mechanics that have your team searching Google, Wikipedia, YouTube and other sites, without really working together.

 The solution for successful online scavenger hunts is to throw away the normal and adopt a lightning version instead.
 For Lightning Scavenger Hunts, fire off a rapid series of clues that have your team members dashing to find objects, solve clues and win points.
 For example, you could have everyone grab their favorite mug and award points to the best mug story.

 The fast paced nature of Lightning Scavenger Hunts is what makes it work for online team building games.